Thresholding

 image = iio.imread(uri)

-# Select single channel (where c is the index of the channel)
+# create grayscale image or select single channel (where c is the index of the channel)

 # Blur image